xwmario/Warez/README.md

 - [The Pirate Bay](http://anonym.es/?https://thepiratebay.org/) - A well-known torrent site which is somehow still running, blocked in most places. (**Be warned**: It mines coins in the background!)
 - [The Proxy Bay](http://anonym.es/?https://proxybay.bz/) - Can't access The Pirate Bay?
 Try one of these proxy sites.
 - [Tor Lock](http://anonym.es/?https://torlock.com/) - TorLock is a torrent site that offers verified torrent downloads.
-- [Torlock](http://anonym.es/?https://www.torlock.com/) - Torlock is a torrent index and torrent search that helps to access the latest in TV series and movies.
 - [Torrent9](http://anonym.es/?https://www.torrent9.ph/) - French torrent search engine.
 - [TorrentFunk](http://anonym.es/?https://www.torrentfunk.com/) - TorrentFunk is a torrent site providing verified torrents for all kinds of content.
 - [TorrentGalaxy](http://anonym.es/?https://torrentgalaxy.org/) - Public tracker with a clean UI.